soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_validation.md

 |**Esdin Test Framework**|Opensource validation framework, commonly used in INSPIRE.|
 |**[PostgreSQL](https://www.postgresql.org/)**|Primary database for storing and managing validation results.|

-### Database Design
-Results of metadata validation are stored on PostgreSQL database, table is called validation in a schema validation.

-Validation runs every week as a CI-CD pipeline on records which have not been validated for 2 weeks.
-This builds up a history to understand validation results over time (consider that both changes in records, as well as the ETS itself may cause differences in score).

 ## Metadata completeness